American Traditional Tattoos

 Someone with an American traditional hot air balloon tattoo may be trying to embrace an optimistic view of the world.

 They may also want to see the world from a different angle.

 Photos are a way to hold onto treasured memories long-term.

 A camera tattoo is an obvious choice for a photographer, but it may also belong to someone with a nostalgic streak.

 The Polaroid camera continues to be a desired object in the present day and has many tattoo pieces dedicated to its memory.

-Despite how far technology comes, there’s something fascinating about watching a photo develop before your very eyes.
+Despite how far technology has come, there’s something fascinating about watching a photo develop before your very eyes.